EMT/wildtime-api/app/config/activities.md

 Spot a bird, they're everywhere if you stop and look and listen.
 How close can you get to that bird?
 Be silent, statue-like, stealthy and move super-slow.
 Can you talk to it through your inner wild thing?

-Can you snap it, identify it, share it?
+Can you snap it with a camera, identify it, share it?

 ### Bird Dinner Party
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/bird-dinner-party.svg

 Set out seeds for birds in the winter and watch to see who comes.
 How many different types of bird come to the party?
 Try to draw or snap them.
 Share them with your friends.

-You can identify British birds on the <a href="http://www.rspb.org.uk/wildlife/birdidentifier">RSPB website</a>
+You can identify British birds on the <a href="http://www.rspb.org.uk/birdidentifier-wildtime">RSPB website</a>.

+Thanks to the RSPB for this activity.

 ### Smell Collecting